-This can lead to underachievement in various aspects of life.
+These factors can lead to work and relationship problems and underachievement in various aspects of life.

 Early warning signs

-Early signs that a girl might have ADHD include the following:
+Early signs of ADHD in girls include the following:

-- Difficulty keeping track of school assignments and deadlines, even if the girl is making great effort to stay organized
+- difficulty keeping track of school assignments and deadlines, even if they are making a great effort to stay organized

-- Frequently running late, despite efforts to stay on schedule
+- regularly running late, despite efforts to keep on schedule

-- Often interrupting people when they are talking
+- frequently interrupting people when they are talking

-- Forgetting what she has just read or been told by another person
+- forgetting what they have just read or what another person has just said

 How is ADHD different in girls?